eic/tutorial-developing-benchmarks/_episodes/03-filling_out_your_benchmark.md

 Once that's all setup, we can move on to actually adding these to our pipeline!

-## The "simulate" rule
+## The "simulate" pipeline stage
-We now fill out the `simulate` rule in GitLab's pipelines.
+We now fill out the `simulate` stage in GitLab's pipelines.
 Currently the instructions for this rule should be contained in `benchmarks/your_benchmark/config.yml` as:
 ```yaml
 your_benchmark:simulate:
   extends: .phy_benchmark